akmmes/MHealth-CLassification-Segmentation-of-COVID-19-using-Deeo-Learning-Architectures/README.md

 ## Citations
 * H M Sarmad.
 Khan, A. Shaukat, M. Usman Akram and U. Asgher “Pixel wised prediction on COVID-19 CT imaginary: An automated based Image Segmentation Architecture".
-(Manuscript Under Consideration)
 * H M Sarmad.
 Khan, A. Shaukat, M. Usman Akram and U. Asgher “A comprehensive comparison of deep learning architectures for COVID-19 classification on CT and X-ray Imaginary".
-(Manuscript Under Consideration)